Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 hemp microgreen grow mat

-Here's what the TerraFibre website says about their product.
-Spelling changed to U.S English version.
+Here’s what the TerraFibre website says about their product (The spelling changed to U.S. English version).
 My thoughts are in parentheses.

 • Strong fibers to support rooting (agree).